Mercedes unveils crazy Avatar-inspired concept car

 Sponsored Links

 The Mercedes-Benz AVTR (advance vision transportation) is inspired by Avatar.
 Even the name is a nod towards the movie.
 The show car is an EV and can drive forwards and sideways.
 The vehicles is a rolling light show with displays that spread out beyond the dash.
-The vehicle has no doors and is supposed to get the driver closer to nature.
+The vehicle has clear doors and to get the driver closer to nature.

 The vehicle uses biometrics sensors to better bond with the driver.
 There's no steering wheel.
 You just become one with the car.
 Sort of creepy.
 But it's a concept car so it's unlikely your next S Class will want to merge with you so you can drive to work.